jojo2504/dots-hyprland/README.md

 > [!CAUTION]
-> Debloated fork of the main repo, many things won't work anymore and my even be buggy until everything is resolved
+> Debloated fork of the main repo, many things won't work anymore and may even be buggy until everything is resolved

 <div align="center">
     <h1>【 end_4's Hyprland dotfiles 】</h1>